dsarov/SPANDx/README.md

 # SPANDx

+## As of version 3.2 we've updated to version 0.7+ of the bwa mem algorithm.
+This algorith provides improved intraspecies SNP/indel identification and will be used as default with SPANDx.
+If you would like to use a pre 0.7 version of bwa please use a version of SPANDx pre v3.2

 <i>What is SPANDx?</i>

 SPANDx (Synergised Pipeline for Analysis of NGS Data in Linux) is a genomics pipeline for comparative analysis of haploid whole genome re-sequencing datasets.